jakesower/json-expressions/docs/expressions.md

 ## $get

 Retrieves a value from data using dot notation paths or array paths.
+Supports the `$` wildcard for array element iteration and flattening.
 Returns `null` if the path does not exist.
 Combines well with `$default`.

 ```javascript
 // Simple path access with dot notation